EdgeApp/edge-currency-shitcoin/README.md

 Since this package is not on NPM, you will have to do things manually:

 1. Clone this project into a directory next to your project.
-2. Install dependencies & build the shitcoin library:
+2. Add to your project's `package.json`:

     ```
-    cd airbitz-currency-shitcoin
-    npm install
-    ```

-3. Add to your project's `package.json` like:

-    ```
     cd ../your-project
-    npm install 'file:../airbitz-currency-shitcoin'
+    npm install git+ssh://git@github.com/Airbitz/airbitz-currency-shitcoin.git
     ```

-Please note that the final step, `yarn link`, breaks the React Native packager.
-If that's your platform, just skip it.
-You'll have to manually update `node_modules` if the shitcoin library changes.

-This package uses rollup.js to bundle its sources.
-If you would like to avoid having to re-build every time you test something (particularly when running the CLI tool), simply rename `lib/` to `src/` in the `main` and `module` properties of `package.json`.

 ## Usage

 Initialize the plugin:

 ```
-import { makePlugin } from `airbitz-currency-shitcoin`
+import { ShitcoinPlugin } from `airbitz-currency-shitcoin`

-const shitcoinPlugin = makePlugin({
+ShitcoinPlugin.makePlugin({
   io: yourPlatformSpecifcIo
+}).then(shitcoinPlugin => {

 })
 ```

 Now you can pass `shitcoinPlugin` to `airbitz-core-js`.

+## Developing the library

+1. Install cli-tool, dependencies, & build the library:

+    ```
+    git clone git@github.com:Airbitz/airbitz-cli.git
+    git clone git@github.com:Airbitz/airbitz-cli-react-native.git
+    git clone git@github.com:Airbitz/airbitz-currency-shitcoin.git
+    cd airbitz-currency-shitcoin
+    npm install
+    cd airbitz-cli
+    npm install
+    cd airbitz-cli-react-native
+    npm install
+    npm run updot
+    ```

+Updot is a tool to copy needed files from peer dependencies into the node_modules of the project it is run in.
+This replaces the need for `npm link` which is broken in React Native.

+Launch the xcode project in `airbitz-cli-react-native/ios` to launch the cli tool.
+CLI command documentation can be seen by running `airbitz-cli help` from within the `airbitz-cli` project directory.